-Overview of this Trend
+Overview of this trend

 Medical outbound Tourism

-Why do Chinese people look for medical treatments abroad?
-Well the main reason is the price.
+Why do Chinese people look for medical treatment abroad?
+Well, the first reason is value for money.
 According to a survey undertook by Ipsos on Medical Tourism in 24 countries, 7 out of 10 Chinese people among the respondents stated they would search for overseas medical treatments.

-Saint Lucia Consulting, a medical tourism agency which opened in Beijing, China in 2011, said to China daily a few years ago that the majority of their clients were looking for high end medical services they couldn’t find in China.
+Saint Lucia Consulting, a medical tourism agency which opened in Beijing, China in 2011, said to China daily a few years ago that the majority of their clients were looking for high-end medical services they couldn’t find in China.

 The United States

-— chinese tourist (@TouristChinese) 22 avril 2016
+— chinese tourist (@TouristChinese) 22 April 2016

 South Korea is another destination that is becoming more and more popular among Chinese people looking for medical treatment and more specifically cosmetic surgery.
-In fact, South Korea is well known in this field by being one of the first top countries in terms of cosmetic surgery.
+In fact, South Korea is well known in this field as being one of the first top countries in terms of cosmetic surgery.

 Source: Visit Medical Korea

 According to a report from the Korea Health Industry Development Institute, more than 32,000 Chinese people traveled to South Korea to receive medical treatments in 2012, which are about 2 out 10 foreign tourists who came to Korea for these services.
 In 2014, 266,501 foreign medical tourists came from South Korea, among which 36,224 came for plastic surgery.
 Finally, if we look at 2014 figures, 3 out of 10 medical tourists are Chinese.